raytrott/fitness-tracker-api/README.md

-# Fitness Tracker

-## Technologies Used
-Express.js

-## Introduction
+# PeakFit - Track your workouts, reach peak fitness!

-This is the backend repo for my full stack Fitness Tracker application.
+This is the backend repo for my full stack fitness tracker application, PeakFit!
+With PeakFit, one can log their workout by date, type, and exercises performed.

+For this full-stack project assignment from General Assembly, I decided to create a fitness tracker.
+In my personal life, not only do I love staying active, but I'm especially passionate about tracking my workouts so that I have metrics to assess my performance and can continue to progress toward my goals over time.
+This app is an extension of that passion and I hope to continue developing and expanding its features in the future.

+To visit the deployed app online, [click here](https://raytrott.github.io/fitness-tracker-client/).

+To view the frontend repo, [click here](https://github.com/raytrott/fitness-tracker-client).

 ## Planning

-#### Wireframe & Entity Relationship Diagram (ERD)
+### Wireframe & Entity Relationship Diagram (ERD)

-In the planning of this process, I created a wireframe and ERD which can be viewed [here](https://i.imgur.com/ZVwXAfG.jpg).
+In the planning of this application, I created a wireframe and ERD which can be viewed [here](https://i.imgur.com/ZVwXAfG.jpg).

+### User Stories
+- As a user, I want to create an account.
+- As a user, I want to log into my account.
+- As a user, I want to change my password while signed in.
+- As a user, I want to sign out of my account when I'm done.
+- As a user, I want to track a workout by logging it in the app.
+- As a user, I want to view my logged workouts.
+- As a user, I want to edit my existing logged workout.
+- As a user, I want to delete my logged workout.

+### Technologies Used

+Backend:
+- Express.js
+- MongoDB
+- Mongoose
+- JavaScript

+Frontend:
+- jQuery
+- HTML/CSS
+- Bootstrap
+- JavaScript

 ## About Me